SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Roles in the process
 --------------------

+MF: I think this should be move way before.
+The role do not match the roles proposed in the workbecnh template (author, collector, curator).
+I would be in favor of making it simpler.
+If the process is simple enough (we should aim for it) there should bot be a need for archive engineer or web engineer.

 With respect to the human resources, several roles are needed to enact the process, as indicated in the top part of fig. 1.
 Here is a short